 I know about things

-Anonymous asked: A couple questions (out of curiosity) - how can a galaxy front?
+Anonymous said: A couple questions (out of curiosity) - how can a galaxy front?
 Does your body suddenly yearn to be 51.8 millions miles away?
 How can a galaxy THINK at all?
 It's literally just a bunch of matter given an umbrella tag without conciousness.
 Are you attracted to guinea pigs?

 Xe very rarely fronts, but when xe does my body becomes super energetic - and yes, feels unnatural in such a confined space on a confined planet.
 There’s definitely an urge to be millions of light years away, travelling at the speed of light.
 But obviously we’re all constrained by the human body.
 I’m not attracted to guinea pigs (I currently have a boyfriend) but I definitely feel an attachment to guinea pigs that goes way deeper than the typical master/pet relationship.